zenichev/DZChat/README.md

 ### To do:
 - |Refactoring| - rebuild the code to initalaize variables only with malloc() calloc() and release them with free()
-- |Feature| Group chatting.
-This will allow us to create groups and use them to "broadcast" messages to the members.
 - |Feature| A data encryption mechanism.
 - |Feature| A possiblity to facilitate NAT traversal betweeb users.
 And between a user and a server.
 - |Feature| Add a possility to use 'UP' arrow key to return to previos a message.